Richard Fuisz: Theranos

 In 2011, the blood testing company Theranos and its CEO Elizabeth Holmes sued Fuisz and his sons, alleging that Fuisz had misappropriated a Theranos patent and used that information to file his own medical analyzer patent.
 Theranos and Holmes were represented in the lawsuit by famed litigator David Boies.
 Boies alleged that the Fuiszes thought they could take advantage of Holmes because she was "young and female."
-Holmes has since been convicted by the U.S. Government for four charges of criminal fraud.

 Theranos separately made the same claims against its law firm McDermott Will & Emery, in a case that was dismissed.
 Fuisz vociferously denied the allegations and defended himself pro se.

 Fuisz was credited in the book Bad Blood with connecting the author John Carreyrou with the former medical director of Theranos, exposing Theranos's fraudulent blood testing system.
 John Carreyrou went on to write a series of articles for The Wall Street Journal, publicly revealing the Theranos fraud and intimidation tactics by Boies.
 In the 2022 Hulu miniseries The Dropout, Fuisz was portrayed by William H. Macy.